python-summit/python-summit.github.io/content/pages/index.rst

 would like to help, please contact us at `info@python-summit.ch
 <mailto:info@python-summit.ch>`__.

-If everything went fine during the recording, we will publish the recorded talks during the next weeks.
+If everything went well during the recording, we will publish the recorded talks in the next few weeks.
 Stay tuned!

 A Python Conference in Switzerland